How to Become a Landscaper: Step-by-Step Career Guide

-Sources: *O*Net Online and **U.S. Bureau of Labor Statistics.
+Sources: O*Net Online, U.S. Bureau of Labor Statistics

 Step 1: Earn a Degree or Certificate

 Many public colleges offer degree and certificate programs in landscape technology, also known as ornamental horticulture.
-Most of the college programs run two years, and graduates earn an associate's degree.
-In addition to learning the science and mathematics of landscaping, students learn how to design landscape plans, maintain landscapes and select plants.
+Most of the college programs run two years, and graduates earn an associates degree.
+In addition to learning the science and mathematics of landscaping, students are taught how to design landscape plans, maintain landscapes and select plants.
 Typical coursework includes horticulture, landscape design, chemistry and business.

-Certificate programs are also available and can be completed in one year or less.
-These programs offer an alternative to those seeking a shorter-term program or those who wish to enhance their current knowledge and skills.
+Certificate programs are available and are completed in one year or less.
+These programs offer an alternative to those seeking a shorter-term program, or who wish to enhance their current knowledge and skills.

 Step 2: Explore Career Options

 With a degree in landscape technology, students have multiple career opportunities.
-In addition to employment as a landscaper, groundskeeper or contractor, graduates may find work as a nursery manager, buildings and grounds supervisor, golf course superintendent or horticulture specialist.
-Landscape technology degree holders also have the necessary background to pursue bachelor's degrees and careers in landscape design.
+Besides finding employment as a landscaper, groundskeeper or contractor, graduates may work as a nursery manager, buildings and grounds supervisor, golf course superintendent, or horticulture specialist.
+Graduates with a landscape technology degree have the necessary background to pursue bachelor's degrees and careers in landscape design.